-In 2021, we had €7.2m of restructuring and strategic costs of which €1.1 million of head office restructuring €4.5 million of strategic fees (including fees in connection with the aborted raising of funds) and €1.4 million related to non-recurring fulfilment costs.
+In 2021, we had €7.2m of restructuring and strategic costs of which €1.1 million of head office restructuring, €4.5 million of strategic fees (including fees in connection with the aborted raising of funds) and €1.4 million related to non-recurring fulfilment costs.
+These non-recurring fulfillment costs are related to current limitation in the worldwide supply chain (such as late deliveries or single point of delivery).

-In 2020, we had €7.5 million of restructuring and strategic costs of which €1.6 million of head office restructuring €1.6 million of strategic fees and €3.4 million related to non-recurring fulfilment costs.
+In 2022, we had €13.0m of restructuring and strategic costs of which €4.7 million of head office restructuring, €5.6 million of provision for onerous contracts and €2.8 million of strategic fees (including fees in connection with the management control transformation plan).